Introduction

 In summary, the MDCG 2020-6 guidance provides a framework for manufacturers of legacy devices to demonstrate sufficient clinical evidence under the EU MDR.
 It emphasizes the importance of a thorough clinical evaluation, the potential need for clinical investigations, the role of PMCF, and the continuous updating of the clinical evaluation to ensure the ongoing safety and performance of medical devices.

-4. Incorporating MDCG 2020-5 Guidance on Clinical Evaluation and Equivalence
+4. Incorporating MDCG 2020-5 Guidance on EU MDR Clinical Evaluation Report Equivalence

 The MDCG 2020-5 guidance, titled “Guidance on Clinical Evaluation (MDR) / Performance Evaluation (IVDR) of Medical Device Software,” provides direction for manufacturers to demonstrate the equivalence between their medical device and another device (the “equivalent device”) as part of the clinical evaluation process.
 Establishing equivalence can be essential for utilizing existing clinical data from the equivalent device to support the safety and performance claims of the device under evaluation.